dipdup-io/dipdup/cli-reference/docker-init.md

 └── Dockerfile
 ```

-Environment files are generated using substitution expressions \(`${VARIABLE:-default_value}`\) from DipDup configs provided throught the `dipdup -c` option.
+Environment files are generated using substitution expressions (`${VARIABLE:-default_value}`).

-Now navigate to the created directory, edit the environment file and run the compose project:
+To deploy created stack, navigate to the created directory, edit the environment file and run `docker-compose up`:

 ```text
 cd project/docker